lifaon74/rx-dom/examples/node-modifiers.md

 ## node modifier

-A `node-modifier` is a function that takes a Node in input and some optional arguments, and returns the same Node or another one.
+A `node-modifier` is a function that takes a Node in input with some optional arguments, and returns the same Node or another one.

 It may:

 - modify the Node content, properties, attributes, etc...
-- generate a new one, with a completely different structure (and event it's type) and return it
+- generate a new one, with a completely different structure (and/or even a different type) and return it

 ⚠️ using `node-modifier` allows you very fine control of your elements, however, this may easily lead to **unsafe or sensitive operations**.